Turning just a few pages into the Bible, we read about the first cities known to man after the global flood of Noah’s day.

 On inscriptions found at this ziggurat, Nabonidus states that he had rebuilt the structure which he learned was originally built during the time of two kings which lived 1,500 years earlier then himself.
 This same inscription also bears the name of another Biblical Babylonian prince named Belshazzar who would live to see God’s handwriting on the walls of Babylon as recorded in Daniel chapter 5.

 The ziggurat which resembled a four sided stepped pyramid was probably similar to that the Biblical tower built at Babel (Babylon).
-Other towers in Mesopotamia such as the one at Ur have been found at Calah (Nimrud), Assur, Sippar (Akkad), Uruk, Kish (Cush), Borsippa, Aqarquf, Khorabad and Eridu, a city near Ur .
+Other towers in Mesopotamia such as the one at Ur have been found at Calah (Nimrud), Assur, Sippar (Akkad), Uruk, Kish (Cush), Borsippa, Aqarquf, Khorsabad and Eridu, a city near Ur .

+Inscriptions from various Babylonian kings also record the reconstruction of temple towers that reached to the sky similar to the tower of Babel account.
 Hammurabi who ruled around 2,000 B.C. states: “He restored the temple Emeteursag ... and built the temple tower . . .whose top is sky high.”

 We also know from Babylonian inscriptions that these towers reached heights of up to 300 feet.